rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **How do I know that my print is sticking to the build plate?**

 ·  One easy way to tell is by listening for the sound that's made as the layer peels off the FEP.
 You can hear it clearly, especially for the first few bottom layers.
-Don't worry if you can't hear it anymore later; it varies depending on the size of the layer being printed.
+Don't worry if you can't hear it anymore later; it varies depending on the layer's size being printed.

 ·  You can also use the pause to check on your print, but note that you may get a line at the layer where you paused.